islomar/katas/poker-hands/README.md

 ##TODO
+* Implement the missing rules
 * Leave only one way of creating a card
 * Pending FlushRule.creatematchingRuleCardsExtractor()... indeed, why did I need it??
 * Do I need white and black players?
 * Create REAL unit tests...
+* Improve PokerGame:
+  * Extract responsibilities
+  * Do not have "Tie." inside there
+* Avoid using if()